-In terms of setting the international scene, as the audience is well aware, the Paris Agreement provides the current international framework for dealing with climate change.
+As the audience is well aware, the Paris Agreement provides the current international framework for dealing with climate change.
 The Paris Agreement was created under the United Nations Framework Convention on Climate Change at the 21st Conference of Parties (COP21) in 2015.
-Most United Nations member countries agreed to keep global temperature rise this century to below two degrees Celsius above pre-industrial levels through nationally determined contributions of each party state.
+Most United Nations member countries agreed to keep global temperature rise this century to below two degrees celsius above pre-industrial levels through nationally determined contributions of each party state.

 There is currently no legal mechanism in place by which the Commonwealth government will meet its nationally determined contribution target of a 26% reduction of 2005 levels by 2030 with the recent demise of the National Energy Guarantee arrangements.
 Australia's commitment under the Paris Agreement may provide a relevant policy setting to matters regulated under state and territory laws.